KorbinDick/SDR-Capstone/README.md

-64 samples are "processed" (256 bytes) per I2S DMA buffer read.
+64 samples are read (256 bytes) per I2S DMA buffer read.
+The loop inside of rxTask takes 2 samples at a time, each frame is two samples (left and right channels), .